 - The Probate Issue.
 A probate in Canada can’t transfer real property located in the US to the decedent’s heirs.
 Neither a California court nor the local county recorder will recognize foreign court orders when it comes to US real estate.
 So, if you are a Canadian and you own a vacation home in California in your individual name (or both the names of you and your spouse), when one of you dies you will have to probate the real property (the exception is property held in joint tenancy, discussed below).
 Another probate will be required when the surviving spouse dies if the spouse hasn’t sold the property.
 Probate is the process whereby a court oversees and orders the transfer of assets from a decedent to the decedent’s heirs.
 Like any court process it tends to be time consuming, public, and involves significant attorney’s fees.
 Most foreign nationals are wise to try to avoid it.

 - US Real Estate Trust.
 Typically my non-citizen clients are best served by a “US real estate trust.”
 Simply put, this is a revocable trust that holds only US real property for a foreign national.
 Upon the death of one of the spouses, the property usually goes to the survivor, and after the survivor dies, to their children, or anybody else named as beneficiaries – all without a probate proceeding.
 This can save thousands to tens of thousands of dollars depending on the value of the property (probate attorneys are paid a percentage of the value of the probated property).
 The US doesn’t treat a revocable trust as a tax entity, so there are no US tax consequences to this type of trust.
 In contrast, however, foreign tax systems often treat revocable trusts as taxable entities.
 In fact, Canada does just that.
 Transferring appreciated real property into a trust can result in Canada assessing a tax.
 So some analysis has to go into determining whether a US real estate trust makes sense in a particular case.
 A US real estate trust is usually for foreign nationals who own a vacation home in the US, and plan to hold onto the property at least until one of the spouses dies.
-Assuming your worldwide net worth is less than $5.5 million (or $11 million for you and your spouse), upon your death, the US estate tax can be handled as simply as having your home country executor filing a US tax form for “invoking the US-Canadian tax treaty,” or it may require filing a US estate tax return, depending on the value of the US property and the residency status of the owner.
+Assuming your worldwide net worth is less than $5.5 million (or $11 million for you and your spouse), upon your death, the US estate tax can be handled as simply as having your home country executor filing a US tax form for “invoking the US-Canadian tax treaty,” or it may require filing a US estate tax return, depending on the value of the US property, the residency status of the owner, and the beneficiaries of the trust.
 The owner’s residency status will also determine the credit amount available to reduce any estate tax.
-The US-Canadian tax treaty provides other relief, such as a crediting any US estate tax owed against the “deemed disposition” tax Canada will impose on the US assets.
+Fortunately, the US-Canadian Tax Treaty provides other relief, such as a crediting any US estate tax owed against the “deemed disposition” tax Canada will impose on the US assets.
 Canadians can also engage in proactive planning by reducing the value of the US property subject to estate tax through a nonrecourse loan on the property, but that requires some planning.
-In addition, in this estate plan, the surviving spouse gets the basis in the property “stepped up” to date-of-death value.
+In addition, in this estate plan, the surviving spouse gets the basis in the property “stepped up” to date-of-death value (if the trust is drafted properly) .
 This may be important if the surviving spouse ultimately sells the property, since it should reduce the taxable gain.
 This benefit contrasts with joint tenancy, discussed below.

 - The Cross-Border Trust.
-If your net worth is nearing $5.5 million, you may want a more complex “cross-border” trust to avoid US estate taxes.
+If your net worth is over $5.5 million, you may want a more complex “cross-border” trust to avoid US estate taxes.
 This is a consideration for foreign nationals who want to avoid the high rate of US estate taxes.
 Setting up a cross-border trust is complex, expensive, results in some loss of control of the asset, and requires significant input from home country tax counsel.
-There is talk in the US Congress of repealing the estate tax completely, so many of my Canadian clients who would typically establish a cross-border trust, are taking a wait and see approach.
+It is rarely necessary for married Canadians due to the favorable estate tax treatment they receive under the US-Canada Tax Treaty.

 - Joint Tenancy.
 If you plan to sell the real property in the not-too-distant future, and you’re relatively young, then you might be best served by holding the property in joint tenancy.
 Joint tenancy avoids probate upon the death of the first spouse to die.
 To transfer the property to the surviving joint tenant requires only the recording of some relatively simple paperwork.
 Many brokers advise joint tenancy for Canadians as the default method for taking title.
 But there are downsides.
 A probate will be necessary when the surviving spouse dies unless they put the property in a trust or otherwise dispose of it.
 More important, you potentially lose some income tax benefits upon sale.
 Namely, when the first spouse dies only half the basis is stepped up to date-of-death value.
 That means, if the surviving spouse sells the property, there will potentially be a higher capital gains tax on the sale.
 Note this is not the case if the property is held in community property with right of survivorship, where the surviving spouse avoids probate and gets a full stepped-up basis.
 But this method of title comes with all the burdens of community ownership.
 Finally, joint tenancy offers no estate tax protection.